xperseguers/t3ext-fal-protect/Documentation/AdministratorManual/Index.rst

    :align: center
    :class: with-border with-shadow

-You may create as many recycler folder as you want by simply creating new folders with the name ``_recycler_``.
+You may create as many recycler folders as you want by simply creating new folders with the name ``_recycler_``.
 The behaviour is that any deleted file will land in the "nearest" recycler folder.